skylines-project/py-xcsoar/README.rst

 Contents
 --------

-AnalyseFlight
-  The AnalyseFlight tool will run an IGC file through the XCSoar flight analysis engine and return the results in JSON format.
-It expects the path to the IGC file as a command line parameter and returns its output on stdout.

-FlightPath
-  The FlightPath utility reads an IGC file and extracts the relevant information into an easily parsable format including the seconds since midnight, location, altitude and engine noise level.
-Like AnalyseFlight it also expects the IGC filename on the command line and returns its output on stdout.

 XCSoar python package
-  The XCSoar python package contains python wrapper for the above utilities.
+  The XCSoar python package contains a wrapper for compiling the xcsoar python module.

-  Import the ``xcsoar`` package to take advantage of the ``flight_path`` and ``analyse_flight`` functions.
+  Import the ``xcsoar`` package to take advantage of the module.
+See the source code and the test_xcsoar.py script in the ``xcsoar.submodule/python/test/`` directory.

 Installation